 The scientist father of a teenage girl and boy accidentally shrinks his and two other neighborhood teens to the size of insects.
 Now the teens must fight diminutive dangers as the father searches for them.

-After being trapped in a jungle board game for 26 years, a Man-Child wins his release from the game.
-But, no sooner has he arrived that he is forced to play again, and this time sets the creatures of the jungle loose on the city.
-Now it is up to him to stop them.Written by
+After being trapped in a jungle board game for 26 years, a Man-Child finally wins his release from it.
+But he is immediately forced to resume play, and this time, savage jungle creatures are released into the city.
+He must stop them, but how?Written by

 Joshua Davis <email@example.com>

 Joe Johnston had reservations over casting Robin Williams because of the actor's reputation for improvisation, fearing that he wouldn't adhere to the script.
 However, Williams understood that it was "a tightly structured story" and generally filmed the scenes as outlined in the script, but where he was allowed to improvise (usually in scenes with Bonnie Hunt) he would often film duplicate scenes.
 See more »

 After the stampede Van Pelt walks through the house.
 There is debris underfoot.
 As he walks across the litter his right foot creates a tick tock sound from the broken tiles.
 The sound is repeated on the next fall of his right foot.
 This is evidence of a Foley artist's work.
 See more »

 "You're almost there with much at stake / But now the ground begins to quake."

 During the TriStar logo and at the end of the end credits, an animal howling sound is heard See more »

 At the end of the film, Alan and Sarah give Judy and Peter a Christmas gift.
 In the theatrical version, the kids open their gifts up to reveal new sneakers named "Jumanjis" See more »